| Amazonas

 to Lima by daily flights.

-The world's most perfect and even surfing waves break on many of these
+and The Sea".
+The world's most perfect and even surfing waves break on

-beaches.
-Accessible from Lima via the Tumbes and Talara Airports or by
+many of these beaches.
+Accessible from Lima via the Tumbes and Talara Airports

--or see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

 click on the city's name) A city located on the Southern Peruvian Coast,